theisuru/land-parcel-service/README.md

 # Getting Started
 This is simple Spring Boot service for exposing `LandParcel` entity operations.
 The service uses in-memory H2 database as the datastore.
 The project was bootstrapped using [start.spring.io](https://start.spring.io/).

+The service exposes get_all, get_by_id, create, update and delete operations under `/landparcels` endpoint.

 ### Requirements
 - Java 17 +